dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 ### iOS

 iOS is build using static component support, meaning that components are included as static libraries that needs to be linked together with `libmonosgen-2.0.a` to produce final application.
-Static components come in two flavors, the component library and a stub library.
+Static components come in two flavors, the component library, and a stub library.
 Linking the component library will enable the component in final application, while linking the stub library disables the component.
 Depending on linked component flavors it is possible to create a build that enables specific components while disabling others.
 All components needs to be linked in (using component or stub library) or there will be unresolved symbols in `libmonosgen-2.0.a`.

 If `AppleAppBuilderTask` is used, there is a msbuild property, `RuntimeComponents` that can be used to include specific components in the build application.
-By default its empty, meaning all components will be disabled, using a `*` will enabled all components and by specify individual components, only those will be enabled.
+By default, its empty, meaning all components will be disabled, using a `*` will enabled all components and by specify individual components, only those will be enabled.
 Enabling tracing would look like this, `RuntimeComponents="diagnostics_tracing"`, more components can be enabled by separating them with `;`.

 iOS runtime pack have the following component libraries included.
 Using `libmono-component-*-stub-static.a` library will disable the component, using `libmono-component-*-static.a` will enable it.